noubiquity/noubiquity.github.io/README.txt

-Directive by HTML5 UP
+Alpha by HTML5 UP
 html5up.net | @ajlkn
 Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)

-A simple single pager built around an angular motif (powered by SVG awesomeness).
-Should work great for a landing page.
-Also includes default styling for a bunch of standard page elements (uncomment the huge block of commented-out HTML to see it).
+A clean, super minimal responsive template geared towards startups, app devs, and other dedicated folks working tirelessly to launch their products.
+Includes a landing page, generic page, contact page, and a page with a whole mess of pre-styled elements (something new I'm trying out).
+Sass sources are also included.

 Demo images* courtesy of Unsplash, a radtastic collection of CC0 (public domain) images you can use for pretty much whatever.